Third Crusade: Unification of Syria

 The defeat of the crusaders and disputes in the Christian world allowed Nur al-Din to unify Syria and reduce the Crusader states' size.
-By enlisting Turkmens and Kurds, he achieved victories like Inab in 1149, conquering the Orontes Valley, dissolving the County of Edessa (1151), securing Damascus (1154), and nearly destroying the Principality of Antioch.
-The crusaders, led by Baldwin III, captured Ascalon in 1153.
+With Turkoman and Kurdish troops, he achieved victories like Inab in 1149, conquering the Orontes Valley, dissolving the County of Edessa (1151), securing Damascus (1154), and nearly destroying the Principality of Antioch.The crusaders, led by Baldwin III, captured Ascalon in 1153.
 Raids in 1156 were halted by an earthquake, and Nur al-Din's attacks on Baniyas in 1157 failed.
-After falling ill in 1157, crusader raids followed, but peace stabilized after Nur al-Din's defeat at Butaiha in 1158.